The College of Arts & Sciences:

-Many opportunities are available for valuable work experience through the co-op, internship and Engineer-in-Residence programs, with an overall 98 percent job placement rate for graduates.
+With an emphasis on team projects, many students participate in design competitions such as the Concrete Canoe Competition and the Baja SAE off-road vehicle competition.
+Many opportunities are available for valuable work experience through the co-op, internship and Engineer-in-Residence programs, with an overall 97 percent job placement rate for graduates.

 The College of Pharmacy:

-For 125 years the College of Pharmacy has offered a distinctive, comprehensive training for some of the nation's most talented pharmacists.
+For 130 years, the College of Pharmacy has offered a distinctive, comprehensive training for some of the nation's most talented pharmacists.

 The program of study in pharmacy at Ohio Northern is distinctive, because from day one students take pharmacy courses in a rigorous curriculum that utilizes an innovative modular format.
 The modules organize learning around the human body systems and disease types and implement pharmaceutical science and patient care.
-Thus, upon graduation, students are well schooled in every aspect of pharmacy and have a 100 percent placement rate.
+Thus, upon graduation, students are well schooled in every aspect of pharmacy and have a 96 percent placement rate.

 College of Law: